James P. Johnson

 James Price Johnson (February 1, 1894 – November 17, 1955) was an American pianist and composer.
 A pioneer of stride piano, he was one of the most important pianists in the early era of recording, and like Jelly Roll Morton, one of the key figures in the evolution of ragtime into what was eventually called jazz.
-Johnson was a major influence on Count Basie, Duke Ellington, Art Tatum, and Fats Waller, who was his student.
+Johnson was a major influence on Count Basie, Duke Ellington, Art Tatum, Thelonious Monk, and Fats Waller, who was his student.

-Johnson composed many hit songs, including the unofficial anthem of the Roaring Twenties, "The Charleston," and he remained the acknowledged king of New York jazz pianists through most of the 1930s.
+Johnson composed many hit songs, including the unofficial anthem of the Roaring Twenties, "The Charleston", and he remained the acknowledged king of New York jazz pianists through most of the 1930s.
 Johnson's artistry, influence on early popular music, and contributions to musical theatre are often overlooked, and as such, he has been referred to by musicologist David Schiff as "The Invisible Pianist."

 Biography

+Early life and education

-Johnson was born in New Brunswick, New Jersey, United States.
+Johnson was born in New Brunswick, New Jersey on February 1, 1894.
 The proximity to New York City meant that the full cosmopolitan spectrum of the city's musical experience, from bars, to cabarets, to the symphony, were at the young Johnson's disposal.
 Johnson's father, William H. Johnson, was a store helper and mechanic while his mother, Josephine Harrison, was a maid.
 Harrison was a part of the choir at the Methodist Church and was also a self-taught pianist.
 Johnson later cited the popular African American songs and dances he heard at home and around the city as early influences on his musical taste.
-In 1908, Johnson's family moved to the San Juan Hill (near where Lincoln Center stands today) section of New York City and subsequently moved again to uptown in 1911.
-With perfect pitch and excellent recall he was soon able to pick out the piano tunes that he had heard.
+In 1908, Johnson's family moved to the San Juan Hill section of New York City (near where Lincoln Center stands today) and subsequently moved again to uptown in 1911.

-Johnson grew up listening to the ragtime of Scott Joplin and always retained links to the ragtime era, playing and recording Joplin's "Maple Leaf Rag", as well as the more modern (according to Johnson) and demanding "Euphonic Sounds", both several times in the 1940s.
+With perfect pitch and excellent recall, Johnson was soon able to pick out the piano tunes that he had heard.
+He grew up listening to the ragtime of Scott Joplin and always retained links to the ragtime era, playing and recording Joplin's "Maple Leaf Rag", as well as the more modern (according to Johnson) and demanding "Euphonic Sounds", both several times in the 1940s.
 Johnson, who gained his first job as a pianist in 1912, decided to pursue his musical career rather than return to school.
 From 1913 to 1916, Johnson spent time studying the European piano tradition with Bruto Giannini.
 Over the next four to five years, Johnson continued to develop his ragtime piano skills by studying other pianists and composing his own rags.